Campus Living at Webster University

 • Arrange for transportation/storage of personal items within 24 hours of your last final.

 • WVA Residents: If you have rented a cable box, turn it into the Office of Housing and Residential Life.
-This should include Cable Box, Remote, Power Brick and Cord, S Video Cable and 2 connectors - 1 small and 1 large.
+This should include Cable Box, Remote, Power Brick and Cord, S Video Cable and two connectors — one small and one large.

 • Express Checkout: In some circumstances, like late/early departures, you will need to complete an Express Checkout.
-For this option, you will need to completely remove all items from your space, clean your space, and bring your key to the Housing Office or RA on-call.
+For this option, you will need to completely remove all items from your space, clean your space, and bring your key to the Housing Office or the on-call RA.
 By using this option, you forfeit your right to appeal any damage charges issued by a professional staff member.

 • If you rented a loft kit, make sure all pieces are in your room at move-out.
-This includes 2 end pieces, 1 connector bar, 2 C-brackets and 4 pegs.
+This includes two end pieces, one connector bar, two C-brackets and four pegs.

 • After removing your personal items, you are responsible for cleaning bathrooms, bedroom, furniture and blinds, in addition to removing all trash to the dumpsters located in the parking lot.
 The last one leaving the room should close windows and blinds, turn off the lights and close and lock door.